Horse of the Dog

 Horse of the Dog (stylized as Hörse Of the Dög) is the debut album by British rock band The Eighties Matchbox B-Line Disaster.
 It was released on 30 September 2002, on the No Death label in the UK.

 The album was ranked 12th out of 20 by Kerrang! magazine as their Album of the Year in 2002.

-On the 5th October 2022, in conjunction with the album marking it's 20 year anniversary, it was announced that a limited edition vinyl re-released was being produced to commemorate the band's release.
+On the 5th October 2022, in conjunction with the album marking its 20-year anniversary, it was announced that a limited edition vinyl re-released was being produced to commemorate the band's release.
 Also included in the bundle is a second vinyl with all B-sides from the album's singles and liner notes from Edgar Wright, who directed the music video for Psychosis Safari.